2023 winter curbside compost collection

 Compost cart winter tips

-Rinse out your cart, if temperatures allow, with non-toxic soap and water and empty onto your grass or gravel, never down the storm drain.
+- Rinse out carts, if temperatures allow, with non-toxic soap and water and empty onto your grass or gravel, never down the storm drain.